HeronKyaw/404-page/README.md

 ![screenshot](./screenshots/1440x1080.jpg)

 Q: Where can I see your demo?
-A: I provided the Github link above.
+- I provided the Github link above.
 You can just click the demo.

 Q: What was your experience?
-A: I was confused to choose between pure CSS and boostrap 5 to complete this challenge.
+- I was confused to choose between pure CSS and boostrap 5 to complete this challenge.
 Then, I found out the pure CSS is more suited for this project than the Bootstrap 5.

 A: What have you learned/improved?
-Q: I have learned how to work with the design.
+- I have learned how to work with the design.
 That was pretty cool because it makes me feel like I am working at a company.
 Also, I've improved my Flexbox skill of CSS.

 ### Built With